luqmaansalie/marsrovertechchallenge/README.md

 # marsrovertechchallenge
 https://code.google.com/archive/p/marsrovertechchallenge/

-to run the program, install python, clone the repository, navigate to the folder and execute the python file: py marsrovertechchallenge.py
+to run the program, install python, clone the repository, open a command prompt, navigate to the folder and execute the python file: py marsrovertechchallenge.py

 Assumptions: